 The North Carolina Master Chorale, the Resident Chorus of the North Carolina Symphony, has been performing choral-orchestral masterworks in the greater Raleigh area for more than 70 years.
 Under the direction of Alfred E. Sturgis since 1993, the Master Chorale presents a diverse repertoire from the Renaissance to Contemporary with ensembles ranging from 16-voices to 170-voices.

 North Carolina Master Chorale

-The Master Chorale will hold auditions in January.
+The Master Chorale will next hold auditions in late August.
 To be contacted about an appointment, please register here.